 Learning Through Local Guides

 Our guides are not just experts in navigating the terrain but are also custodians of their culture.
-As you climb, they will share stories, legends, and insights into the Chagga way of life, making your ascent a moving narrative rather than just a physical challenge.
+As you climb, they will share stories, legends, and insights into the Chagga way of life, making your ascent a moving rather than just a physical challenge.

 Participatory Experiences